arob5/arob5.github.io/_posts/2023-12-31-MH-update-from-kernel.md

 the probability above is coming from the selection of one of the two kernels.

 ## Conclusion
-While all of this might appear to be overcomplicating the very simply MH algorithm, I have found it a quite worthwhile exercise to contemplate some different perspectives on the method, as well as to get some practice manipulating expressions involving probability kernels and thinking through sampling schemes.
+While all of this might appear to be overcomplicating the very simple MH algorithm, I have found it a quite worthwhile exercise to contemplate some different perspectives on the method, as well as to get some practice manipulating expressions involving probability kernels and thinking through sampling schemes.
 The MH transition kernel